 Creating value from a blue economy

-We are studying initiatives to create economic value from sustainable marine activities based on resilient ecosystems.
-We will use the findings to map and model a blue economy, and support policy, decision-making and investment that stimulates resourcefulness, strengthens regional economies, encourages EBM, and underpins sustainable use of our seas.
+We are studying initiatives to create economic value from sustainable marine activities based on healthy ecosystems.
+We will use the findings to map and model a blue economy.

 Project leader: Nick Lewis, University of Auckland

-In recent years, advocates for sustainable oceans have focused attention on building a sustainable ‘blue economy’, where innovative practices that promote and sustain diverse industries are based on resilient marine ecosystems.
+In recent years, advocates for sustainable oceans have focused attention on building a sustainable ‘blue economy’, where innovative practices that promote and sustain diverse industries are based on healthy marine ecosystems.

-We are studying New Zealand-based initiatives to create economic value from sustainable marine practices and activities.
+We are studying Aotearoa New Zealand-based initiatives to create economic value from sustainable marine practices and activities.
 We have considered five broad and overlapping marine sub-economies (iwi, techno-science, commodity, community, and small business), and are investigating connections between them.
-The initiatives are often at the point where these economies overlap.
+Our research is:

 Latest news and updates